alfredoLimo/alfredoLimo.github.io/_pages/about.md

   - /about.html
 ---

-I’m a second-year PhD student at [Università della Svizzera italiana (USI)](https://www.usi.ch/it) in Lugano, Switzerland, in the [People-Centered Computing Lab](https://pc.inf.usi.ch) led by [Professor Marc Langheinrich](https://pc.inf.usi.ch/team/langheinrich) and [Professor Silvia Santini](https://pc.inf.usi.ch/team/santini).
+I’m a third-year PhD student at [Università della Svizzera italiana (USI)](https://www.usi.ch/it) in Lugano, Switzerland, in the [People-Centered Computing Lab](https://pc.inf.usi.ch) led by [Professor Marc Langheinrich](https://pc.inf.usi.ch/team/langheinrich) and [Professor Silvia Santini](https://pc.inf.usi.ch/team/santini).
-I work on Federated Learning with heterogeneous conditions and semi-/un-supervised techs.
+I work on LLM security/privacy and Federated Learning with heterogeneous conditions and semi-/un-supervised techs.
 I also developed a wide range of interests in ubiquitous computing and wearable computing, with a general focus on healthcare.
 Before joining USI I was working on wearable devices for cardiac care in UC San Diego.

-I go by the name **Matteo** as well ;) (recommended by a friend)
+I go by the name **Matteo** as well ;)

-As a hobby I'm an utmost retrophile with great enthusiasm about vintage, and retro/ (dark)synth/ vapor/ funk/ disco-mix/ jazz-wave/ lo-fi music and more.

 Sorted Publications